hedongya/OCR/README.md

 # Loss & accuracy
-As we can see, after 2.5h, there is a sharp ｄrop of CTCloss and the training and validation accuracy turn to be around 1.
+As we can see, after about 2.5h, there is a sharp ｄrop of CTCloss, meanwhile the training and validation accuracy turn to be around 1.

 <img src="https://github.com/hedongya/OCR/blob/master/results/CTCloss.png" width = "600">
 <img src="https://github.com/hedongya/OCR/blob/master/results/acc.png" width = "600">